rap0so/Section-food-pack/README.md

   </a>
 </p>

-> The project is a website where you can order food kits to cook for yourself
+> The project is a section of a website where you can order food kits to cook for yourself

 ## Install